Survey Results - Trainee feedback on Travers Smith LLP

 Best moment?
 ‘Being trusted to coordinate and complete a signing with just a partner’; ‘receiving thank you emails from clients’; ‘working on a case that was receiving daily media attention’; ‘an email from my supervising partner praising my work in all of six words’; ‘drafting a cease and desist letter in respect of an IP trademark infringement’; ‘attending court’

 Worst moment?
 ‘A week of leaving the office in the early hours’; ‘continual repetitive workstreams without variety (in certain teams)’; ‘there is a lot of bundling in dispute resolution….’; ‘a couple of late nights!’; ‘data rooms all week till midnight’; ‘a “busy spell” in M&A that lasted eight weeks’; ‘making a mistake on a document signed by a client’; ‘working all weekend’

 The Lex 100 verdict on Travers Smith LLP

 The firm: City law firm Travers Smith advises on a broad range of corporate matters and is widely respected for its finance expertise.
 The firm counts publicly-listed and private companies, financial institutions, private equity firms and other businesses among its clients.
 A second office in Paris practising exclusively English law is also part of Travers Smith’s network.

-A day in the life of… Natalie Batra, trainee solicitor, Travers Smith LLP
+A day in the life of… Megan Law, trainee, Travers Smith LLP

 About the firm